Booster shots crushed Israel’s delta wave. It’s betting a fourth dose will do the same to omicron.

 Israel has recorded more than 8,200 coronavirus-related deaths.
 It has not confirmed any deaths from the omicron variant.

-On Wednesday, the Health Ministry said that a 65-year-old man who died the day before had contracted the delta variant, not omicron as originally reported.
+On Wednesday, the Health Ministry said that a 65-year-old man who died the day before had contracted the delta variant, not the omicron variant as originally reported.

 Lahad criticized Israel’s policy of classifying documentation from cabinet meetings and other government discussions about coronavirus policy, saying that the “secrecy” was contributing to vaccine hesitancy across the country.